 About History Day

-The Frederick A.O.
-Schwarz Education Center invites your students to participate in New York City History Day on Sunday, March 5, 2017.
-New York City History Day is an education program that engages students in grades 6–12 in the discovery and interpretation of historical topics.
+The Museum of the City of New York hosted the regional New York City contest of the National History Day competition from 1990 to 2020.
+National History Day is an education program that engages students in grades 6–12 in the discovery and interpretation of historical topics.
 By participating in History Day, students can research topics related to the annual theme and can express themselves creatively through various formats such as exhibit boards, documentaries, websites, papers, and performances.

 The History Day methodology supports teachers and schools as they work towards aligning curriculum and instructional priorities with Common Core Standards demonstrated through College and Career Ready student performance tasks.
 Read the report of how and where NHD aligns with the Common Core Standards here.
 National History Day was awarded the prestigious 2011 National Humanities Medal by President Barack Obama.